Skip to content

 The statement

-Delegate Function operation(ByVal n1 As Integer, ByVal n2 As Integer) As Integer
+Delegate Function opération(ByVal n1 As Integer, ByVal n2 As Integer) As Integer

 defines a type called operation, which is actually a function prototype that accepts two integers and returns an integer.
 It is the delegate keyword that makes operation a function prototype definition.
 The [operation] type can be assigned to a variable as follows:

-Dim op As New operation(AddressOf [function])
+Dim op As New opération(AddressOf [fonction])

 A variable of type [delegate] is constructed as an object.
 The constructor parameter is the function associated with the delegate instance.
 In VB, this function is specified as AddressOf function, where [function] is the name of the function.
 Once a delegate instance is created, it can be used as a function:

-' execute the delegate
+' the delegate is executed

 Dim n As Integer = op(4, 7)